 3d Character Creation Process Step By Step

-Creation Process design is The 1st step Examples of characters which have been designed to be used in a commercial application are found throughout the modern world, on advertisement billboards, murals, graphic marketing within interior spaces and within recent years, as animations on the Internet.
-A character appear in two dimension (2D) or as a three-dimensional design (3D) as modeled using a computer or traditionally sculpted.
+Creation Process design is The 1st step Examples of characters which have been designed to be used in a commercial application are found throughout the modern world, on advertisement billboards, murals, graphic marketing within interior spaces, and within recent years, as animations on the Internet.
+A character appears in two dimensions (2D) or as a three-dimensional design (3D) as modeled using a computer or traditionally sculpted.

 2. 3D modeling

-modeling software is used to produce 3D models.
+Modeling software is used to create 3D models.
 Individual programs of this class are called modeling applications or modelers.